Alexander-Sol/ShinyVolcano/README.md

 To use this app with your own data, upload a .csv file containing differential expression data in the Data Upload & Plot Export tab.
 The file must contain three columns, labeled "gene", "log2FoldChange", and "padj" containing gene names, fold change information, and the adjusted p-value, respectively.

-An example is included in the git repo: "ExampleUserInput.csv".
+An example file ("ExampleUserInput.csv") is included in the git repo.

 ## Docker
 This application can be used via Docker.
 Instructions for doing so can be found below.